SKIN CARE PRODUCTS

 18443

-Although many chemicals in beauty products present very little or absolutely no threat, some have been associated to considerable health issues, such as cancer, and neurological harm.
-Cosmetic chemicals gain entry to a person's body through the skin, inhalation, ingestion and internal use, and cause the same problems as food chemicals, per this site.
+Though most chemicals in beauty products and cosmetics pose minimal or no threat, several dozen have been linked to severe health problems, such as developmental delays and cancer.
+Cosmetic chemicals get into your body through inhalation, ingestion, and the skin, and pose similar risks as food chemicals, per this site.

-Chemicals and contaminants linked to cancer can be found in food, water, and various other common products.
-Yet, no category of consumer products is susceptible to less government oversight than cosmetics, including Patricia Wexler M.D.
+Chemicals associated with cancer are found in food, water, and several other commonly used goods.
+Still, no category of consumer goods is susceptible to less government oversight than cosmetics, including Patricia Wexler M.D.
 Dermatology Universal Anti-Aging Moisturizer with Sunscreen Broad Spectrum SPF 28.
-Although many of the chemicals in cosmetics and personal care products probably pose minimal risk, subjection to a few has been linked to substantial health concerns, such as cancer.
+While most of the chemicals in cosmetics most likely present little risk, being exposed to a few has been associated with serious health problems, including cancer.